Sustainable Development Goals

 SDG 11 Sustainable Cities and Communities

-The United Nations General Assembly’s 17 Goals for Sustainable Development (SDG’s) provide priorities to work towards the well-being of the Earth and its people.
-Integral University understands the importance and urgent nature of SDG’s and is committed to contribute in achievement of SDGs.
-The commitment towards SDGs is reflected through the work done within departments, and other units of the university.
-Progress reports of SDG 11 is as follows.
+The United Nations General Assembly’s 17 Sustainable Development Goals (SDGs) outline key priorities aimed at ensuring the well-being of the planet and its people.
+Integral University recognizes the significance and urgency of these goals and is dedicated to contributing to their achievement.
+This commitment is evident through the initiatives and activities carried out across various departments and units of the university.
+The progress report for SDG 11 is presented as follows.

 Research on sustainable cities and communities

-Sustainable cities and communities, aligned with Sustainable Development Goal 11, focus on making urban areas inclusive, safe, resilient, and sustainable.
-This field attracts significant research interest, encompassing urban planning, transportation, housing, energy efficiency, and social equity.
-77 Research articles have been published in the area of Sustainable cities and communities.
+Sustainable cities and communities, in line with Sustainable Development Goal 11, emphasize creating urban areas that are inclusive, safe, resilient, and sustainable.
+This area has gained considerable research attention, covering aspects such as urban planning, transportation, housing, energy efficiency, and social equity.
+A total of 23 research articles have been published related to Sustainable Cities and Communities.

 Public access to buildings